Vue Cursor Rules: Composition API and SFC Best Practices

 ### Component Navigation

-- Navigate between component definitions and their usages
+- Navigate between component definitions and usages

 - Jump to lifecycle hook declarations and methods